Yurt: Westernization

 Enthusiasts in other countries have adapted the visual idea of the yurt, a round, semi-permanent tent.
 Although those structures may be copied to some extent from the originals found in Central Asia, they often have some different features and structures in their design to adapt them to different climate and uses.

-In Canada and the United States, yurts are often made using hi-tech materials.
+In Canada and the United States, yurts are often made using high-tech materials.
 They can be highly engineered and built for extreme weather conditions.
 In addition, erecting one can take days and it may not be intended to be frequently moved.
 Such North American yurts are better thought of as yurt derivations, as they are no longer round felt homes that are easy to mount, dismount, and transport.
 North American yurts and yurt derivations were pioneered by William Coperthwaite in the 1960s, after he was inspired to build them by a National Geographic article about Supreme Court Justice William O. Douglas's visit to Mongolia.